mrled/progfiguration/docs/commands/progfigsite.rst

 Once you have created a progfiguration site (see :ref:`progfiguration-getting-started`), you can use the configured ``progfigsite`` command to interact with it.
+This command can apply configuration to site nodes/groups/functions, encrypt and decrypt secrets (if an appropriate private key is available), and apply a node's roles to the local machine.

 In order to use this command, you need to add a shim file to your site's Python package, typically in ``<package>/cli/progfigsite_shim.py``,